maweki/ssfsm/README.md

 ```

 ### Polyfill
-Constructing FSMs, even with a nice syntax, can be tedious.
+Constructing DFAs, even with a nice syntax, can be tedious.
 So here is
 polyfill:
 ```
 A = ssfsm.Machine()